 - Flow Rate Optimization: Proper gas flow creates a visible dimple in the sample surface without causing splashing, ensuring effective vapor removal while preventing sample loss.

-- Needle Gauge Selection: Small samples benefit from 19-gauge needles, while larger volumes require wider needles for adequate flow distribution.
+- Needle Gauge Selection: Small samples work efficiently with the standard 19-gauge needles, while larger volumes and sample containers may require wider needles for adequate flow distribution.

-- Temperature Control: Bath temperatures 2-3°C below the solvent boiling point promote efficient evaporation without harsh boiling conditions.
+- Temperature Control: Bath temperatures 2–3 °C below the solvent boiling point promote efficient evaporation without harsh boiling conditions.
+However, slightly elevated temperatures can still significantly reduce overall evaporation time when temperatures close to the boiling point are not permitted.

 Protocol Optimization